Port TcpFace and UdpFace to the new code base

 - What is the point of TcpBoundaryHeader in ndn-tcp-face?
 Is it used for debugging or do we actually need to add an extra header ? (https://github.com/NDN-Routing/ndnSIM/blob/master-v1/plugins/ip-faces/ndn-tcp-face.cc)

-#4 Updated by Spyros Mastorakis almost 4 years ago
+#4 Updated by Spyros Mastorakis about 4 years ago

 1) To my understanding, the answer is yes, you will need to use the ns3 socket class, but you will have to replace the existing Face class with the Face class of NFD and, in general, overload the methods of the nfd::Face class.
 For example, the RegisterProtocolHandlers and UnRegisterProtocolHandlers methods do not exist anymore.